hypnosec/writeups/2013/unsw-ctf/4-dump.md

 * ran it through `strings`, noticing a mutex, which again is odd behaviour for IE; and
 * scanned it using VirusTotal and MSE, searching the signature name.

-We eventually figured out that it was Poison Ivy.
+We (actually, @infosec) figured out that it was Poison Ivy.

 ### Vectors ###

 This took us a while.
 Once we got to our last submission, we eventually, we figured out that we weren't supposed to look at the EXE, but rather the HTML page that was loaded.
-I deobfuscated the JavaScript by running the script in Node.js until the `eval()`.
+I (@auscompgeek) deobfuscated the JavaScript by running the script in Node.js until the `eval()`.
 We found the JavaScript contained in the HTML matched up to the Aurora exploit.
 Yay!